 Wollar Progress Association Incorporated v Wilpinjong Coal Pty Limited & Anor

 Update: The Wilpinjong matter was heard in the LEC on 8, 9 and 12 February 2018.
+Judgment was handed down on 19 June 2018.
+The Court dismissed the case.

 The Wollar Progress Association, represented by EDO NSW, commenced proceedings in the Land and Environment Court to challenge a decision by the NSW Planning Assessment Commission (PAC) to allow the extension of the Wilpinjong open cut coal mine near Wollar, Mudgee.